Metrics within your SaaS business

 The SaaS (Software as a Service) magic number is used to determine the results of every dollar spent on the company's sales and marketing solutions.

-Essentially, by calculating your magic number, you are able to ascertain how many dollars worth of sales each dollar of marketing spend has brought in.
+By calculating your magic number, you can ascertain how many dollars worth of sales each dollar of marketing spend has brought in.

 Why is the SaaS magic number important?

-Knowing your magic number can give you a clear picture of the level of growth your business is experiencing in relative terms to its marketing spend.
+Knowing your magic number can give you a clear picture of the growth your business is experiencing relative to its marketing spend.

-The SaaS magic number is also a useful tool in giving you a nudge in the right direction when it comes to customer scope.
+The SaaS magic number is also a valuable tool in giving you a nudge in the right direction regarding customer scope.
 It is vital to know when it is time to focus on customer expansion revenue or customer acquisition revenue.

 To find out more on the SaaS magic number formula, read on.